northwestcoder/firebase2appsheet/README.md

 `cd firebase2appsheet`

-- create an empty file named *apikey* and make up an api key for later use, e.g. long alphanumerics, e.g.
+- create an empty file named *apikey* and make up an api key for later use, e.g. long alphanumerics.
+You will need this in a future step below.
+Storing api keys in a container like this is fragile and should only be used for testing.

 `echo -n "mylongapikey-123890sdflkjw45" > apikey`

-You will need this below.
-Storing api keys in a container like this is fragile and should only be used for testing.

 - Paste your key.json contents into the empty key.json file provided (we used the Eclipse Theia cloud shell editor for this).
 Same comment as previous step regarding fragility.